Shivam-Singh-Coder/Shivam-Singh-Coder/Profile.md

 ## About Me

 - 💻 Currently interning as a Web Developer at [Rays Edutech Private Limited](https://www.raysonline.in/)
-- 💻 Completed more than 3 live projects in Django
+- 💻 Completed more than 3 live web projects in Django
-- 🖥️ Developed a desktop dummy application using [Java, Oracle]
+- 🖥️ Developed a desktop dummy application using Java, Oracle
-- 🎓 Pursuing [Bachelor of Computer Science (BCA)] at [Chandigarh University]
+- 🎓 Pursuing Bachelor of Computer Science (BCA) at Chandigarh University

 ## Skills